vseryakov/alpinejs-app/README.md

     ```document.append(...app.$parse("<div>...</div>"), true))```

+- `app.$data(element)`

+  Return component data instance for the given element or the main component if omitted.
+This is for
+  debugging purposes or cases when calling some known method is required.

 ### Event emitter

 The app implements very simple event emitter to handle internal messages separate from the DOM events.